My new cookbook Big Vegan Flavor is now available!

 Tip: If you don’t have an electric mixer, use a whisk.
 It requires a little more arm muscle.

 Add the dry ingredients.
-Gently stir the flour, salt, baking soda, and cinnamon into the wet mixture with a spatula.
+Gently stir the flour, salt, baking soda, cinnamon, and nutmeg (if using) into the wet mixture with a spatula.
 Try not to overmix!
 It’s ok if there are light flour streaks left behind.
+If using mix-ins like chocolate chips, gently fold them in now.

 Quick tip: According to Cook’s Illustrated, folding the dry ingredients into the wet (instead of vice versa) promotes better incorporation, a more supple batter, and prevents overmixing.